Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Appendix D: Model of Decisions with Algorithm Support

 \section{Appendix D: Model of Decisions with Algorithm Support}

-Each child has an unobserved maltreatment risk $r$, assumed in the context of this model to follow a normal distribution.\footnote{The normal distribution provides closed-form solutions in contrast to alternative distributional assumptions. } Assume for the purposes of this application that the mean and standard deviation of the normal distribution are such that $r$ is almost always positive.
+Each child has an unobserved maltreatment risk $r$, assumed in the context of this model to follow a normal distribution.\footnote{The normal distribution provides closed-form solutions in contrast to alternative distributional assumptions.} Assume for the purposes of this application that the mean and standard deviation of the normal distribution are such that $r$ is almost always positive.
 In the absence of a CPS intervention, a child's realized harm is entirely determined by risk $r$.
 CPS workers can address this risk, however.

 Workers observe a noisy indicator of maltreatment risk, $m=r+\epsilon$, where $\epsilon$ is a normal error term with mean zero that is independent from $r$.
 Workers are constrained by state legal requirements in how they are instructed to respond to certain allegations (Appendix \ref{track_assignment}), so the model's objective function is to minimize errors in estimating maltreatment risk based on the signal workers receive (i.e., accuracy in discerning risk) rather than solely minimizing child harm.
 Whereas underestimating risk could harm children, overestimating risk is costly in terms of worker time and effort, agency resources, and increases the risk of litigation.
 Hence, workers' objective is to accurately assess child maltreatment risk.

 Workers estimate risk using an empirical Bayes estimator:

 where $\alpha=\mathbb{E}\left[r\right]$ is the mean risk in the population and $\gamma$ is the reliability of the signal as a measure of true risk, defined as $ \gamma=\frac{\mathbb{V}(r)}{\mathbb{V}(r)+\mathbb{V}(\epsilon)}$.
 Thus, in the absence of any information $m$, workers fully rely on the group mean to assess risk, and they rely increasingly on $m$ as they become more confident in its signal-to-noise ratio.